Drug Crimes We aggressively fight a system designed to convict you.

 • Counterfeit controlled substance offenses (2925.37)

-The Ohio Drug Schedule
+What Is The Ohio Drug Schedule?

 Schedules I and II contain the most serious controlled substances: